haakco/deploying-laravel-app/Stage_0/README.md

 * Not repeatable
 * Hard not to have a difference between prod and dev
 * Missing recommended extra programs, e.g. Redis, Postfix, Centralised logging
+* Single point of failure (Only one server)
+* No documentation on how the server was setup

 ## Assumptions
 1. Php code is in git.